GFX47/lvictorino.github.io/_posts/2017-01-27-negativity.md

 ## In the end

-Making a is difficult enough to not dive into an infinite hole of negativity.
+Making a game is difficult enough to not dive into an infinite hole of negativity.
 Always remember your game strengths, fit to your initial plan and use the positivity of your future players to release the best game possible.

 ---
 [^1]: it's not something I encourage you to do but I sometimes enjoy answering very nicely in the comment section when someone is virulent about a game I did.
 Usually people's tone change to become nicer and calmer.
 But, again, don't do this.
 It's stupid, you won't ever change someone who is dumb enough to don't understand that games are made by people.